Glutara/.github/profile/README.md

 </h3>
 </blockquote>

-Millions of individuals worldwide grapple with the relentless challenges of managing diabetes, a chronic condition that demands **consistent monitoring and care**.
+Millions of individuals worldwide are struggle with the relentless challenges of managing diabetes, a chronic condition that demands **consistent monitoring and care**.
 Despite the advancements in technology, the process remains burdensome, with **traditional finger-pricking glucose monitoring causing discomfort** and hindering regular monitoring.
 This issue is exacerbated for those leading busy lives, **leaving little time for necessary health measures**.
 The fear of potential dangers of how **certain foods might impact their blood sugar levels** and other health emergencies, particularly for individuals living alone, further compounds the need for a **more accessible and painless solution.**

 ## 💡 &nbsp;Solution Key Points